jbspeakr/nerdsofalltrad.es/src/content/2015/12/24/lets-encrypt-to-support-http-2-on-nginx/index.md

 ---

-title: Set up HTTP2 with nginx and let's encypt
+title: Set up HTTP2 with nginx and let's encrypt
 name: lets-encrypt-to-support-http-2-on-nginx
 author: Sebastian Misch
 tldr:
   Everyone talks about HTTP/2.
-Now it's time to implement it.
+Now it's time to implement it using nginx and lets-encrypt certificates.
 layout: article

 ---